 Tools needed: Panel tool, 7mm & 10mm drivers, drill & 1/8" bit.

-The tweeters are located in the front A-pillars (Crutchfield Research Photo)
+The tweeters are located in your truck's A-pillars (Crutchfield Research Photo)

 Front pillar speakers

 The tweeters are mounted at the base of the "A" pillars.
 They're covered by a grille that you'll need to pry off before you pull the entire assembly away from the pillar trim panel.
 From there, pry the tweeter away from the grille and clip the wires.

 Because of that little bit of work, you'll need to use a set of Posi-Products connectors or splice the wiring when you install a new tweeter.
 You'll also need to fabricate a way to secure the new tweeter.
 Our tech support team can offer suggestions.

 The dash speaker is pretty easy to work with (Crutchfield Research Photo)

 If your Avalanche has a center dash tweeter, it's easy to get to, but a bit challenging to replace.
 There aren't any aftermarket tweeters that fit exactly, so you'll have to fabricate a mounting bracket to install a new tweeter in this location (our universal backstrap can really help in situations like this).
 If you're not into wire splicing, you'll also need Posi-Products connectors for this installation.

 Read our Car Speakers Buying Guide for more information.